 Where did you study graphic design?

-What was your biggest obstacle in your transition from running a design agency to developing your art brand Mikael B. Design?
+What was the biggest obstacle in your transition from running a design agency to developing your art brand Mikael B. Design?

 Actually there was a year, where I wasn’t sure what I wanted with my life.
-Still I had an idea but it was tough somehow because I needed to figure out what I wanted.
+Still, I had an idea but it was tough somehow because I needed to figure out what I wanted.
 I still had those five years with the design agency as my education.
-It was one one of my first artworks that helped me to figure out what I wanted, I was just passionate about melting these two worlds, graffiti and graphic design.
+It was with one of my first artworks that helped me to figure out what I wanted.
+I was more passionate about melting these two worlds, graffiti, and graphic design.

 What was that project?
 I feel like that was the pinnacle moment of transition from commercial to your fine art career.
 Talk to us more about that transition.

 I’m just realizing that actually right now… It’s like whoa!
-Somehow with out even knowing it I started combining my graphic design with my graffiti background.
-I think you know it was just natural.
-I didn’t just sit down and say hmm I want to invent a new style and combine my graffiti and graphic design, it just came from my heart and my brain.
-The style came from inside and that combined with my eager to travel the world inspired me to design my own world map.
+Somehow without even knowing it, I started combining my graphic design with my graffiti background.
+I think you know… it was just natural.
+I didn’t just sit down and say hmm, I want to invent a new style and combine my graffiti and graphic design.
+It just came from my heart and my brain.
+The style came from inside and that combined with my eagerness to travel the world inspired me to design my own world map.
 Like a really colorful one.
 An abstract one but still functional.
-The first one I did was called vibrant world.
-I posted it on facebook and it went viral, reaching over a million people overnight.
+The first one I did was called “Vibrant World”.
+I posted it on Facebook and it went viral, reaching over a million people overnight.

 How do you start a project?
 Walk us through your creative process.

-I always start with pen.
-That’s the way I can get my thoughts out in the best possible way.
-I do alot of sketches on how I want the composition first.
+I always start with a pen.
+That’s how I get my thoughts out in the best possible way.
+I do a lot of sketches on how I want the composition first.
 I work only in black and white until I am totally satisfied with the composition.
 It focuses my eye on just the composition and the shapes.
-When I have the final sketch I go to my computer and redraw it and I try different color themes to get a digital mockup of what I want, like a mural render.
-After that I am ready to go to the wall or canvas and start painting.
+When I have the final sketch I go to my computer and redraw it and I try different color themes to get a digital mockup of what I want as a mural render.
+After that, I am ready to go to the wall or canvas and start painting.

 Do you have any advice for aspiring graffiti artists and muralists when following their dreams and keeping a positive outlook on their career and goals?